redhat-developer/service-binding-operator/README.md

 ## Example Scenario

-In this example there a are 2 roles:
+In this example there are 2 roles:

 * Cluster Admin - Installs the operators to the cluster
 * Application Developer - Imports a Node.js application, creates a DB instance, creates a request to bind the application and DB (to connect the DB and the application).